NFOK15010U Food Ingredients and Structure Design

-Important structuring ingredients in foods (e.g. polysaccharides, proteins, lipids) and their structural characteristics
+Important structuring ingredients in foods (e.g. polysaccharides, protein, lipid)

-About how food ingredients can be used to promote specific structural and functional characteristics in a food system
+Interpret how various ingredients can be used to obtain specific structure and quality in a given food system

-About the principles of the analytical methods used to evaluate ingredient structure and functionality
+Describe the methods being used to measure and evaluate ingredient functionality

-Be able to discuss the interactions between different ingredients in a food matrix
+Discuss the interplay between various ingredients in a complex food matrix

-Be able to design test protocols for the evaluation of ingredient functionality in a food system
+Design test protocols for the evaluation of ingredient functionality

 See Absalon for a list of course literature.